-During this live webinar sponsored by Data Sciences International (DSI), Carlos Del Rio, PhD (Myokardia) will present a novel pre-clinical experimental design pairing DSI telemetry and high-resolution ultrasound to elucidate new insights of cardiac function in rats.
+During this webinar sponsored by Data Sciences International (DSI), Carlos Del Rio, PhD (Myokardia) presents a novel pre-clinical experimental design pairing DSI telemetry and high-resolution ultrasound to elucidate new insights of cardiac function in rats.
 There is significant power in the ability to serially record the same subject and track how disease progression affects cardiac function.
 Pairing these techniques allows conclusions to be made regarding load-independent cardiac function and mechano-energetic parameters of the heart.

 Carlos del Rio, Ph.D.

 An electrical engineer by training, Dr. del Rio stumbled into the field of cardiac physiology and arrhythmogenesis in the late 90s, leading to doctoral work at The Ohio State University on the electronic properties of the heart, and their relationship to cardiac function in both health and disease.
 After research positions in both clinical (Anesthesia and Cardio-Thoracic Surgery) and pre-clinical settings, Dr. del Rio has spent the last 15 years as a safety pharmacologists advocating for in-depth cardiovascular assessments at the pre-clinical stage with a particular interest in the effects of novel therapies in translational models of disease.
 Current research focuses on the therapeutic avenues to address cardiac dysfunction and remodelling in disease, as well as on mechanical support, electro-mechanical and mechano-energetic interactions.